-Your latest album, Pyromania, was produced by Mutt Lange, whose name is on the credits for every son on the album. is he like a sixth member of Def Leppard?
+Your latest album, Pyromania, was produced by Mutt Lange, whose name is on the credits for every song on the album.
+Is he like a sixth member of Def Leppard?

 Well he is in the same way that George Martin was with the Beatles.
 He didn’t actually write any of the songs on Pyromania, but we spent such a long time arranging them–ten months–that we thought it only fair to give him the credit.
 He spent a hell of a lot of time piecing things together, but it was all the band’s material.

 Were you happier with his work than with Judas Priest producer Tom Allom’s on the first album?

 What happened on the first album was that Tom let us put all our own ideas forward–there wasn’t much discipline around.
 It was good fun actually doing the album, but it showed in the long run whereas the last two albums, which Mutt produced, have been a lot harder work and less fun, but the overall effect has been better.

 What is your personal favourite song on Pyromania?

 It’s difficult to say now because I’ve played all the songs so often, but I remember when we just finished the album my favourite song was “Billy’s Got a Gun”.

 What do you like that song especially?

 It was nice to write a song that was just slightly longer than your average three, four-minute single-type song.
 I just felt the material on the song and the ideas and the keyboard textures were the best.